top of page

 What are some advantages of going with a smaller personal injury law firm?

 There will be more attorney-client contact.
 You will know exactly who is working on your case (i.e., which attorney) from the very beginning.
-More attorney involvement.
-You'll be working with a Richmond auto accident lawyer instead of a legal assistant, paralegal, or claims handler.
+There will be more attorney involvement.
+You'll be working with a lawyer instead of a legal assistant, paralegal, or claims handler.
+The overhead is much lower at the small firms.
 Your lawyer will be handling a smaller number of important cases instead of playing the numbers game.
 Your lawyer's personal secretary or paralegal will answer the telephone instead of a receptionist who doesn't know anything about your case.
 You will not be transferred around to people who don't know anything about your case.

 Should I meet my lawyer before I sign up with a firm?

 Yes.
 The big law firms talk about "hiring a law firm instead of a lawyer."
-They say this because they are playing the numbers game and can't get to know everyone.
+They say this because they are playing the numbers game and the lawyers don't have time to get to know everyone.
 The big firms are handling thousands and thousands of cases.
 The attorneys have to rely heavily on claims handlers and other non-lawyers to do important work.
-Frequently the client doesn't even meet their lawyer at the beginning of the case.
+Frequently the client doesn't even meet their real lawyer at the beginning of the case.

 bottom of page